 As we started to shift our attention to Wilson, Vahana quickly added, “The people at the other place had funny hats.”
-She wanted to be sure we understood that she was not criticizing the hats or people at Far View.
+She wanted to be sure we understood that she was not criticizing the hats or people at the rescue facility.
 Elizabeth, the founder, wears big hats to keep out the sun.
 The volunteers also wore hats too, but she was ok with them.

 At first glance, Wilson appeared content and seemed to embrace people naturally.
 As we opened up the conversation with him, he immediately broke away from eating and his mother to come over to us.
 It was a deliberate action.
 He came over to say “Hi”.